ryougi-shiky/Java-Shared-White-Board/guide.md

 2. ^ Text inputting– allow user to type text anywhere inside the white board.
 Basic
 3. ^ At least 16 colours should be available.
 Basic
 4. ^ Type a unique username to join the whiteboard.
 Basic
-5. Show other user's name in the same board.
+5. ^ Show other user's name in the same board.
 Basic
 6. ^ Connect and Disconnect at any time.
 Basic
 7. ^ Drawing together in real time.
 Basic
 8. Chat window.
 Advanced
 9. ^ All the clients will see the identical image of the whiteboard.
+Basic
+10. ^ Show other client's name.
 Basic

 # ServerGUI